BPS-Circular-API/docs-page/docs/API/using-the-api/Use-search.md

 # Using /search Endpoint

 In this tutorial, we will be using the `/search` endpoint to get a circular's download URL and Title.
-The `/search` endpoint returns a string containing the download URL of the circular, taking keywords of the actual title of the circular.
+The `/search` endpoint returns a list containing similar circulars, taking keywords of the actual title of the circular.

 This endpoint returns a list (or None if not found) containing the download URL and title of the circular.
 It basically uses a search algorithm to find the circular based on the keywords.

-Example: Input being `mobile`, it finds the circular `Mobile Phone Usage Policy` and returns the download URL too.
+Example: Input being `mobile`, it finds the circular `Mobile Phone Usage Policy` and returns the circular object.

 #### Parameters:

-- `title` : `string`.
-The circular name, must contain at least 1 keyword [Mandatory]
+- `query` : `string`.
+Query to search for, must contain at least 1 keyword [Mandatory]
 - `amount`: `integer`.
 The amount of circulars to return.
 Defaults to `1` [Optional]

 The `title` parameter refers to the circular name.